benbenbenbenbenben/jupp/README.md

 * Optional battery: any 3.0-3.3v button cell configuration, e.g. 2 x LR621 (in series) -or- 1 x CR2025
 * Power management circuit: a discrete component subcircuit combining EH and battery supply, the EFM8 should be configured to enable the battery supply and disconnect the battey when both conditions are true: the jupp is not within an NFC RF field and the EFM8 has completed computing (f*)

+## Intended Use Cases

+The jupp enables the following use cases:

+1. e-receipt/paperless receipts:
+  A jupp user can share a one time identity with a retailer.
+The retailer can use this provided value to index customer data in their internal database without the user revealing personally identifying information.
+The retailer can store this information in a distributed ledger (a blockchain or similar) where only the owner of the initial private key (ipk) is able to retrieve and decrypt the record.

+2. sharing contact information in a GDPR conscious manner:
+  A jupp user can share a one time identiy with a second party using a jupp aware device.
+Such a device can extract an address from the information jupp provides which can then be used to communicate fromt he second party to the jupp user.
+Because the identity information the jupp provides can only be shared with a single second party, the jupp user can abandon the identity information and from thereonin no longer receive communications from the second party.
+In this way jupp enables communication between parties without the exchange of personally identifying information.

+## Related Work

+ [DCDC](https://dcdc.io) provided a public/private blockchain platform that enables the infrastructure required to enable the above mentioned use cases.
 ## Licensing

 The jupp device specification is released under [MPL 2.0](https://tldrlegal.com/license/mozilla-public-license-2.0-(mpl-2))